THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

 - mid-term changes to the policy

-- a general increase applicable to all similar policies
+- a general increase or decrease applicable to all similar policies

 - a reason specific to your policy, such as claims history